ElectronAsh/Vector-XY-Deflection-Board/README.md

 # Vector-XY-Deflection-Board
 XY Deflection Driver board for Vector arcade games

+This is in Eagle format.
+I'm using Autodesk Eagle 9.0.1 atm.

 Please note, this design is UNTESTED.
+Please do NOT use the included Gerbers zip file yet.
+That was just for previewing the design.

 There is also no output connector from the Spot Killer circuit added yet.